Harnessing the best ransomware protection tools at your disposal can be the difference between disaster or a near miss for your organization.

 For smaller businesses, the reality is that agreeing to ransom demands is simply not a viable option.
 So instead of paying out hefty sums to get data or files back, a recommended approach is to invest in ransomware protection and removal toolkits.

 There are a number of options available, but we’ve compiled a list of the best five ransomware removal toolkits that range from free to less than $100 a year.

-Best ransomware removal tools
+Best ransomware protection and removal tools

 AVG ransomware decryption